-

 (11) This is the master equation for relations among expansion coefficients.
 For this system to be closed, it is necessary that all coefficients contributing to a given

 $ n_1 $ , i.e., the expansion orders in$ \epsilon $ .
-We need to perform such analysis for each sector, and update the constraints until all equations are closed.
+We performed such analysis for each sector and updated the constraints until all equations were closed.
 As a final outcome of such analyses, we provide the number of MCs for each integral family in Table 1.Integral families $ F_1 $ $ F_2 $ $ F_3 $ $ F_4 $ $ F_5 $ Number of MCs 247 359 383 158 199 Table 1.
-The number of MCs in each integral family.
+Number of MCs in each integral family.

 -

-After obtaining a system of linear equations of the coefficients, we can solve the equations to express all coefficients in terms of the MCs.
-Before doing that, we need to decide a set of rules for choosing the MCs.
-This is similar to the rules for choosing the MIs in Feynman integral reduction.
-In practice, this requires to determine between two coefficients which one is preferred over the other.
+After obtaining a system of linear equations for the coefficients, we can solve the equations to express all coefficients in terms of the MCs.
+Before doing so, we need to establish a set of rules for selecting the MCs.
+This is similar to the criteria used for choosing MIs in Feynman integral reduction.
+In practice, this requires determining which of two coefficients is preferred over the other.

-The choice of MCs will greatly influence the process of solving their differential equations with respect to y and z.
-We would like them to have as simple analytic expressions as possible.
-From experience, this then corresponds to selecting coefficients with smaller
+The choice of MCs significantly affects the process of solving their differential equations with respect to y and z.
+Ideally, the MCs should have the simplest possible analytic expressions.
+From experience, this corresponds to selecting coefficients with smaller

-$ n_1 $ , smaller$ n_2 $ and larger$ n_3 $ .
-Coefficients in lower sectors are also preferred over those in higher sectors.After deciding the preference, we can solve the linear system using the "user-defined system" functionality of
+$ n_1 $ , smaller$ n_2 $ , and larger$ n_3 $ .
+Coefficients in lower sectors are also preferred over those in higher sectors.After deciding the preference, we solved the linear system using the "user-defined system" functionality of

 (13) where